🔍 공개 퀴즈 검색

 Why does sound matter in poetry?

-1. Sound creates musicality, emphasis, mood, and memorability ✓
+2. Sound creates musicality, emphasis, mood, and memorability ✓

-3. It is only decorative
+3. It is only decorative in nature

-4. Grammar rules require it
+4. Grammar rules require attention to sound

 What is free verse?